sarthakjdev/wapi.js/README.md

 ### Packages:

-- [**wapi.js**]('/packages/wapi.js'): Interact with WhatsApp cloud API efficiently.
+- [**wapi.js**]('/packages/wapi.js'): Interact with WhatsApp cloud API with simple and easy to manage code.
+- [**create-wapi-bot**]('/packages/create-wapi-bot): Start with the development of your whatsapp bot using this starter template utility.

 ## ✨ Features

 - Object-Oriented Architecture
 - Single Client Model
-- Zod based Schema parsing Capabilities
-- Message Sending Capabilities
+- Send Messages with least configuration
-- Event Listener for Notifications
+- Event Listener for Notifications (support both User and System Notifications)
+- Upload Media to whatsapp servers
+- Reply and React to incoming messages.

 ## 💻 Installation

-Ensure you have Node.js 16 LTS version to use this library.
+Ensure you have Node.js 18 LTS version to use this library.

 ```sh
 npm install wapi.js